swcarpentry/managing-research-software-projects/_episodes/11-trustworthy.md

         *   Ideally, also serves as examples of use
 *   Produce identical results when given identical inputs
     *   Absolutely necessary for reproducible research
-    *   Means external control of random numbe generation seeds, aggregation order for floating point results, dates and times, etc.
+    *   Means external control of random number generation seeds, aggregation order for floating point results, dates and times, etc.